 - Certain produce like potatoes, onions, tomatoes, winter squash, and basil should be stored at room temperature in a dry area.

 - Many foods freeze well, for months up to a year.
 Remember to label the date it was stored and review your freezer contents regularly.
-See Meal Prep: A Helpful Healthy Eating Strategy for guidelines on recommended refrigeration and freezing times for various foods.
+See our Meal Prep Guide for guidelines on recommended refrigeration and freezing times for various foods.

 Reconsider foods that are usually tossed out